CommunityToolkit/Labs-Windows/template/lab/samples/ProjectTemplate.Samples/ProjectTemplate.md

 easily while still inheriting the general functionality a control provides.
 The examples below show how a component can use a default style and then get overridden by the end developer.

+TODO: Two types of templated control building methods are shown.
+Delete these if you're building a custom component.
+Otherwise, pick one method for your component and delete the files related to the unchosen `_ClassicBinding` or `_xBind` classes (and the custom non-suffixed one as well).
+Then, rename your component to just be your component name.

 The `_ClassicBinding` class shows the traditional method used to develop components with best practices.

 ### Implict style